Want to Work Remotely Abroad? Try These 15 Cities for Digital Nomads

-While many countries remain off-limits due to the pandemic, others are accepting Americans, like, right now.
-Reasonable living in these cities won't run more than $3,000 a month, they're all deemed generally safe for women, and they have high marks for racial tolerance and friendliness to foreigners.
+Reasonable living in the majority of these cities won't run more than $3,000 a month, they're all deemed generally safe for women, and they have high marks for racial tolerance and friendliness to foreigners.
 (If you’re interested, Nomadlist is a solid resource for digital nomads).
-Look to any of these cities for a month of working vacation—or, for that open-ended stint of earning and wandering.
+Look to any of these cities for a month of working vacation—or for that open-ended stint of earning and wandering.

 Chiang Mai, Thailand

 Thailand, with its natural splendor and nonsensical exchange rate, is one of the most well-established hubs for digital nomads.
-And it’s never been easier to temporarily relocate: A special tourist visa allows non-residents to stay anywhere from 90 to 270 days (just under nine months).
+And it’s never been easier to temporarily relocate: Special tourist visas now allow non-residents to stay anywhere from 30 to 270 days (just under nine months).

-Once you get past the mandatory quarantine period, opportunities for networking in Chiang Mai are everywhere, from Facebook groups to vegan cafe meet-ups to cool new coworking spaces like Punspace and Hub 53 (which average around $90 a month).
+Opportunities for networking in Chiang Mai are everywhere, from Facebook groups to vegan cafe meetups to cool new coworking spaces like Punspace and Hub 53 (which average around $90 a month).
 Those expenses balance out mighty quick when you’re only paying $2 for a mouth-watering bowl of khao soi on your lunch break.

 The Canary Islands, Spain

 Spain’s self-employment work visa is ideal for freelancers and entrepreneurs who want to work from this dreamy archipelago off Africa’s northwest coast.
 In Las Palmas, the capital of Gran Canaria, stylish coworking spaces like The House, repeople, and Soppa de Azul pair high-speed internet with near-instant access to soft, golden beaches.
 A lively nomad scene makes it easy to meet fellow international creative types who’ve rejected ye olde nine-to-five.